Travelport-xx/travelport-uapi-tutorial/lesson2.md

 		Helper.daysInFuture(60), Helper.daysInFuture(67));
 ```

 The two calls to the helper method `Helper.daysInFuture()` should be fairly self explanatory.
 So, we've setup all we need for a search now, right?
 We have the origin, destination, and dates of travel, so we are ready, right?
 Not by a long shot!
 The method `search` is implemented in `Lesson2` and is dozens of lines of code plus uses a number of helper routines.
 "Why all this extra code?", one may wonder.
 The reason is that there are hundreds of parameters that can possibly be set on an air search, for far too many reasons than can be explained here.
-However, some of these parameters are required to be set in _any_ air travel search done with uAPI such as the (obvious) origin and destination but also which class of service should be considered (Economy is our default choice) and what type of passenger is traveling (Adult is our default choice, but there are more than 100 types of passengers such Military Veteran, Member Of The Clergy, etc).
+However, some of these parameters are required to be set in _any_ air travel search done with uAPI such as the (obvious) origin and destination but also which class of service should be considered (Economy is our default choice) and what type of passenger is traveling (Adult is our default choice, but there are more than 100 types of passengers such as Military Veteran, Member of the Clergy, etc).

 Here is a snippet from the implementation of the `search()` method:

 ```java

 	//R/T journey